arslanshabbir88/MapMyGap/README.md

-# MapMyGap - AI-Powered Compliance Analysis
+# AlignIQ - AI-Powered Compliance Analysis

 ## Overview

-MapMyGap is an intelligent compliance analysis platform that helps organizations assess their security posture against industry-standard frameworks like NIST 800-53, ISO 27001, and more.
+AlignIQ is an intelligent compliance analysis platform that helps organizations assess their security posture against industry-standard frameworks like NIST 800-53, ISO 27001, and more.

 ## ✨ Features